tonypapakon/DRmethods/README.md

 # DRmethods
-Dimensionality reduction methods (DRs) in Python.
+In this repo, I reconstruct some dimensionality reduction methods (DRs) in Python for face recognition and they are being evaluated using some of the most well-known classifiers, SVM, kNN and 1NN.